-The Project services include mosquito and wetland surveillance, larval and adult mosquito control, ditch maintenance, and public education.
+East Middlesex Mosquito Control Project (EMMCP) has a Integrated Pest Management plan that includes mosquito and wetland surveillance, larval and adult mosquito control, ditch maintenance, and public education.
 Each municipality, through it’s funding, determines the type and level of services to be offered in their community.

 The objectives of the survey program are to identify and describe mosquito habitats, to quantify changes in the larval and adult mosquito populations caused by weather, and to provide documentation to support control programs.

 The ditch maintenance program is intended to remove sand, sediment and debris from existing ditches in order to provide a clear channel through wetlands for runoff from storm water or melting snow.
-The Project utilizes a Low ground pressure excavator to remove sand and sediment from ditches.
+EMMCP utilizes a low ground pressure excavator to remove sand and sediment from ditches.
 This track-mounted excavator is specifically designed to work in wetland areas.
-Crews use hand tools including chain saws to remove fallen trees, limbs and other debris from ditches.
+Crews use hand tools, including chain saws, to remove fallen trees, limbs and other debris from ditches.